 Characteristics of the Universal Subscriber Identity Module (USIM) application

 This specification defines the USIM application for 3G and beyond telecom network operation.
-This specification specifies, command parameters, file structures and content, security functions and the application protocol to be used on the interface between UICC (USIM) and ME.
+This specification specifies command parameters, file structures and content, security functions and the application protocol to be used on the interface between UICC (USIM) and ME.

-1.2.2.2.174 TS 31.103
+1.2.2.2.244 TS 31.103